ryrob30/mobile-services.en/help/universal-windows/migration-v3.md

 The `contextData` parameter for both of these methods contains name-value pairs that are sent as context data.

-### Events, props, eVars**
+### Events, props, eVars

-If you've looked at the [ADBMobile Class and Method Reference](/help/universal-windows/c-configuration/methods.md), you are probably wondering where to set events, eVars, props, heirs, and lists.
+If you've looked at the [SDK methods](/help/universal-windows/c-configuration/methods.md), you are probably wondering where to set events, eVars, props, heirs, and lists.
 In version 4, you can no longer assign those types of variables directly in your app.
 Instead, the SDK uses context data and processing rules to map your app data to Analytics variables for reporting.

-Processing rules provide you several advantages:
+Processing rules provide the following advantages:

 * You can change your data mapping without submitting an update to the App Store.
 * You can use meaningful names for data instead of setting variables that are specific to a report suite.
 * There is little impact to sending in extra data.
 These values won’t appear in reports until they are mapped using processing rules.

-For more information, see [Processing Rules](/help/universal-windows/analytics/analytics.md).
+For more information, see the *Processing rules* section in [Analytics overview](/help/universal-windows/analytics/analytics.md).

 Any values that you were assigning directly to variables should be added to context data instead.
 This means that calls to `SetProp`, `SetEvar`, and assignments to persistent context data should all be removed and the values added to context data.

 ### AppSection/Server, GeoZip, transaction ID, Campaign, and other standard variables

 Any other data that you were setting on the measurement object, including the variables listed above, should be added to context data instead.

-To put it simply, the only data sent in with a `TrackState` or `TrackAction` call is the payload in the `data` parameter.
+That is, the only data sent in with a `TrackState` or `TrackAction` call is the payload in the `data` parameter.

 **Replace tracking calls**